• The Crypto Fire

 The Lightning Network - Scaling Bitcoin

-One well-known Layer 2 solution is the Lightning Network, which was designed to help Bitcoin process transactions faster and cheaper.
+One well-known Layer 2 blockchains solution is the Lightning Network, which was designed to help Bitcoin process transactions faster and cheaper.
 The Lightning Network works by creating payment channels where transactions can occur off-chain (outside the main Bitcoin blockchain).
 Only the initial deposit and final withdrawal are recorded on the Bitcoin blockchain.
 This greatly improves Bitcoin’s scalability, enabling it to handle more transactions at a faster pace.

 Optimism and Arbitrum - Scaling Ethereum

 These solutions are especially useful in DeFi (decentralized finance) applications, where speed and low transaction costs are crucial.
-Both Optimism and Arbitrum inherit Ethereum’s security while increasing scalability, making them ideal for users who want to interact with Ethereum-based protocols like Uniswap or Aave.
+Both Optimism and Arbitrum inherit Ethereum’s blockchain security while increasing scalability, making them ideal for users who want to interact with Ethereum-based protocols like Uniswap or Aave.

 Zero-Knowledge Proofs (ZK-Proofs)